PiresMA/Ising_like_models_interdisciplinary_applications/README.md

 * Tkacik, Gasper, et al. "Ising models for networks of real neurons." arXiv preprint q-bio/0611072 (2006).

-Complex Systems & General Things:
+5-Complex Systems & General Things:
 * Collet, Francesca, Marco Formentin, and Daniele Tovazzi.
 "Rhythmic behavior in a two-population mean-field Ising model."
 Physical Review E 94.4 (2016): 042139.
 * Ren, Yihui, Stephen Eubank, and Madhurima Nath.
 "From network reliability to the Ising model: A parallel scheme for estimating the joint density of states."
 Physical Review E 94.4 (2016): 042125.
 * Morales, Irving O., et al. "Behavior of early warnings near the critical temperature in the two-dimensional Ising model."
 PloS one 10.6 (2015): e0130751.